Digressive/Network-Device-Status-Monitor/README.md

 * [The PowerShell Gallery](https://www.powershellgallery.com/packages/NetDev-Status)

-Please report issues on Github via the issues tab.
+Please report any problems via the ‘issues’ tab on GitHub.

 -Mike